minimo6caracteres/tyron/README.md

 ## Engineering
 ### Proof-of-Concept 1: _Own Your Data_
-Tyron will leverage self-sovereign identity to give data sovereignty to their users.
+Tyron will leverage self-sovereign identity (**SSI**) to give data sovereignty to their users' cryptographic identities.

-And blockchain will be the backbone technology for the peer-to-peer tyron.network, allowing their users to prove who they are without a middleman.
+**Blockchain** will be the backbone technology for the peer-to-peer tyron.network, allowing their users to prove who they are without a middleman.

+### Proof-of-Concept 2: _Sell Your Data_
+What if you could share your market data for machine learning and influence where resources shall be allocated?
+Sustainability is key and tyron believes that artificial intelligence has to be sustainable as well.
+Then let's start paying people for their data if they'd like to share, and make some money in return.

+Storage of your data is also key and tyron agents provide the software complying with **Hyperledger Aries**.

 Please [contribute](/ecosystem/contribute.md) :high_brightness: